Advanced Research Projects Agency for Health (ARPA-H)

 Sign-In

-ARPA-H will adopt the “DARPA model” which positions program managers (PMs) in a relatively flat organizational structure.
+ARPA-H has adopted the “DARPA model” which positions program managers (PMs) in a relatively flat organizational structure.
 Term-limited PMs are typically scientists from academia or industry and serve for an initial three-year term, renewable up to six years maximum.

-Unlike NIH, the “DARPA model” does not rely on peer review to score proposals.
+Unlike NIH, ARPA-H will not rely on peer review to score proposals.
 Instead, PMs combine imagination, drive, and proven expertise to create revolutionary ideas and breakthrough technologies.
 Qualified individuals typically join as experienced professionals from academic labs, government research and development (R&D), or industry to immediately leverage their technical knowledge and professional networks to drive the creation of new programs, bringing teams together to solve some of the toughest challenges in health today.

 ADDITIONAL INFORMATION: